управлять коммутаторами OpenFlow (administer OpenFlow switches)

 The meter table commands accept an argument that describes a

 meter.
-Such meter descriptions comprise a series field=
+Such meter descriptions comprise a series field=value

 assignments, separated by commas or white space.
 (Embedding